MileHacker Logo

 • Sleeping Bear Dunes: Dune Climb (strenuous), Empire Bluff Trail (moderate 1.5-mile loop), Pyramid Point Trail (moderate 2.7-mile loop).

-• Park Trails: Platte Plains Trail (from easy to intermediate loops), Leelanau State Park (moderate to strenuous trails).
+• Park Trails: Platte Plains Trail (easy to moderate loops), Leelanau State Park (moderate to strenuous trails).

 • Town Trails: Boardman Lake Trail (easy, paved, 4-mile loop in Get Through the city), Tart Trail/Leelanau Trail (easy, paved, multi-use).